ldriscoll/epochreadable/README.md

 ### epochreadable

-This plugin provides a simple template for a KRunner plugin using dbus.
+This plugin provides a simple way of converting an epoch millisecond time into UTC and localtime It allows for copying the result into the clipboard

+### Local installation

 The install script copies the Krunner config file and a dbus activation service file to their appropiate locations.